OfficeDev/office-scripts-docs/docs/develop/use-json.md

 # Use JSON to pass data to and from Office Scripts

 [JSON (JavaScript Object Notation)](https://www.w3schools.com/whatis/whatis_json.asp) is a format for storing and transferring data.
 Each JSON object is a collection of name/value pairs that can be defined when created.
 JSON is useful with Office Scripts because it can handle the arbitrary complexity of ranges, tables, and other data patterns in Excel.
-JSON lets you parse incoming data from [web services](external-calls.md) and pass complex objects through a [Power Automate flow](power-automate-integration.md).
+JSON lets you parse incoming data from [web services](external-calls.md) and pass complex objects through [Power Automate flows](power-automate-integration.md).

 This article focuses on using JSON with Office Scripts.
-We recommend learning more about the format first, from articles such as this [JSON Introduction](https://www.w3schools.com/js/js_json_intro.asp) from W3 Schools.
+We recommend you first learn more about the format from articles such [JSON Introduction](https://www.w3schools.com/js/js_json_intro.asp) from W3 Schools.

 ## Parse JSON data into a range or table

-Arrays of JSON objects provide an easy way to pass rows of table data between applications and web services.
+Arrays of JSON objects provide a consistent way to pass rows of table data between applications and web services.
 In these cases, each JSON object represents a row, while the properties represent the columns.
 An Office Script can loop over an JSON array and reassemble it as a 2D array.
 This array is then set as the values of a range and stored in a workbook.
+The property names can also be added as headers to create a table.

 The following script shows JSON data being converted to a table.
 Note that the data is not taken from an external source.
 That is covered later in this article.